 - Gently roll the microneedling device over your cheeks, neck, chin, nose, and forehead.
 Don’t press too hard and make sure that you cover all angles – vertical, horizontal, and diagonal.

-- To start, we recommend once a month usage until your skin can tolerate the procedure without adverse reactions.
+- To start, we recommend once a fortnight usage until your skin can tolerate the procedure without adverse reactions.

 - Replace the needles often.
 It is generally recommended for 10-12 uses, so if you microneedle 2-3 times a month, you should replace the device every 3-4 months.